 These problems may include several workplace issues discussed in the previous section, such as poor management and an unsatisfactory work environment.

-If left unattended, these issues within your business structure can lead to even more problems, such as:
+If you don’t calculate employee retention rate, these issues within your business structure can lead to even more problems, such as:

 - Damage to your business’s reputation